VOLTTRON/volttron/services/core/PlatformDriverAgent/HomeAssistantDriver.md

 Pulling Data from Home Assistant:

-Pulling data from Home Assistant is managed by the get_entity_data function, which is called within the _scrape_all function.
+Pulling data from Home Assistant is managed by the get_entity_data function,.
 The get_entity_data function starts by creating the headers used for the REST API which includes your access token for authorization.
 We then create the URL with the last segment of the URL being the entitiy_id we have retireved through the registers file.
 This will grab the JSON data about that entity and return the response.

 ```python
     def _scrape_all(self):